 Enjoy spending time outside with the kids, and then bring all their nature treasures inside to make a beautiful mandala nature craft.
 As kids craft, they can explore nature, count, and decorate symmetrical circles using a paper plate and our free symmetrical circles template from our Symmetry Circles Math Activity.
 If you prefer, you could always skip the symmetrical part and let kids create freely–either way the results will be beautiful!

 This has to be one of my favorite crafts that we have done recently because I LOVE spending time outside with my kids as we gathered supplies.
 As the kids crafted they had so much fun exploring all their nature treasures and reviewing what they have learned about flowers.
 They also counted and learned about symmetry all while creating art–they didn’t even notice they were learning.
+While you are at it, try these nature art ideas with your kids too.

 Little Tiger loved crafting with flowers and when she was done she used her scissors to dissect the leftover art supplies and review the parts of the flower.
 Her favorite thing to so is find the pollen and baby seeds inside the flower.